shinwookim/SP2023-Notes/1550/04 Scheduling.md

 The traditional answer to this question was **better hardware**.
 With faster CPUS, we could improve the computational parts of a CPU bound process.
 (Note that I/O bound process typically do not reap the benefits of a better CPU because most of their time is spend waiting for I/O and I/O access speed is not proportional to CPU speed).
 Now, if we can continuously improve the computational performance of a CPU bound program, eventually we will reach a point where the I/O access time overtakes the computational time.
 And hence our CPU bound program becomes an I/O bound program and interweaving processes become reasonable.

 Historically, with [Moore's Law](https://en.wikipedia.org/wiki/Moore's_law), it was reasonable to expect that CPU speeds to increase at an exponential rate.
 However, in the modern day, this expectation is no longer reasonable, and this approach is less accepted.

-If we have a CPU that runs twice the speed, the CPU bound process runs around half the time (about).
-If we have a CPU that runs twice the speed, the I/O bound process does not in half the time (File I/O still take a long time).
-- E.g., HDD can only spin so fast (7200RPM for decade)

-With better CPUs, we can only scale improvements by CPU bound parts.
-If we can continuously improve a CPU-bound program (until CPU bound becomes faster and faster),  then the bottlenecks become I/O → Hence, CPU bound programs become I/O bound programs.
-(Happens because CPUs becomes faster much faster than other IO peripherals-linear vs. exponential);

-Why are I/O bound programs so common?
-Human Interaction = I/O Bound!

----
+Yet, still the general principle of faster hardware converting CPU bound processes to I/O bound process stil stand.

+Also, as an aside, why can't we easily improve the performance of I/O bound processes?
+Unlike, CPUs, improvements in I/O devices have been largely stagnant.
+Although there certainly are some improvements (such as the development of solid state drives), a lot of I/O devices have largely stayed the same (Hard Disk Drive speeds have been the same for almost a decade!).
+Furthermore, many I/O in these programs represents *human interactions* (which is slow and unpredictable!).

+## When to schedule
+Now that we've justified the need for a scheduling, let's look at how scheduling act

 When to schedule: